 You can spend the money however you want

 Have you ever heard anything about money-killing marriage issues?
-If you haven’t, you should know that no matter how much you adore your partner, you’re likely to experience some sort of money-related problems at some stage of your relationship.
+If you haven’t, you should know that no matter how much you adore your partner, you’re likely to experience money-related problems at some stage of your relationship.

 That’s especially true with marriages.
-When people marry each other, financial boundaries diminish, meaning there’s no such thing as your money and my money anymore.
+When people marry, financial boundaries diminish, meaning there’s no such thing as your money and my money anymore.
 Instead, all the money is “ours.”

 But what if you want to spend the money you earn by working hard for yourself?
-Why should you consider others’ needs in order to spend your own money?
-What if you earn more than your partner?
+Why should you consider others’ needs to spend your own money?
+What if you make more than your partner?
 Why are you the one who pays bills?

 These are just some of the financial issues married couples are often concerned about.
 There is much more than that.
-And in the long term, such concerns have a bad impact on the emotional bond of couples.
+And in the long term, such concerns hurt the emotional bond of couples.

-Even if you’re not married but are dating someone, you still have to spend tons of money on meeting their needs.
-It doesn’t matter whether it’s about buying a heartfelt gift or going on a date together, dating requires financial resources.
+Even if you’re not married but are dating someone, you still have to spend tons of money meeting their needs.
+It doesn’t matter whether it’s about buying a heartfelt gift or going on a date together; dating requires financial resources.

-However, when you’re single, all the money is completely yours.
+However, when you’re single, all the money is entirely yours.
 You don’t have any obligations, and you don’t want to consider anyone’s interests.
 You’re the one who earns and spends all the money.
-And this actually feels great.
+And this feels great.

 You can shape your own happiness

 And finally, being single in your 40s allows you to be happier.
 How?